HearthSim/hearthsim.info/docs/deckstrings.md

 ---
 layout: page
-title: Blizzard Deckstrings
+title: Hearthstone Deckstrings
 permalink: /docs/deckstrings/
 ---

-The Blizzard Deckstring format is a base64-encoded compact byte string, which losslessly encodes an arbitrary Hearthstone deck.
+The Hearthstone Deckstring format is a base64-encoded compact byte string, which losslessly encodes an arbitrary Hearthstone deck.

 The purpose of the format is to allow players to share Hearthstone decks, import